MaskAnyone/MaskAnyone/README.md

 **Adapting accepted/default parameters of an algorithm** Open `frontend/src/util/maskingMethids.ts` and find your algorithm, then adapt default paramters or the paramterSchema.

+**Adding new target faces for FaceSwapping**
+Add the face file (as .jpg) to `/docker/python/workers/roop/faces`.
+Then open `frontend/src/util/formSchemas.ts` and add the name of the file without extension to the enum in the `faceswapFormSchema` variable.
+Finally, run `docker-compose build` again to make the changes effective.

+**Adding new voices for VoiceSwapping**
+A list of pre-trained voice models can be found under: TIDO.
+Add the code to download to `/docker/python/workers/basic_masking/scripts/download_voice_models.py` and refer to the examples of other downloads in this file.
+The resulting file should be saved under: `{model_base_path}/weights/modelName/model.pth` and the index file under `{model_base_path}/weights/modelName/index_file.pth`.
+Then add modelName to the available options in `frontend/src/util/formSchemas.ts` in the enum in the `rvcSchema` variable.
+Finally run `docker-compose build` to make the changes effective and to start the download of the model.

 ### Database

 **Export Schema**